altraxmedia/ddex-ern/README.md

 # DDEX ERN 3.8.2
 A library to generate DDEX ERN XML files from pre-defined PHP classes.
-Required PHP 7 with DOM extension.
 Required PHP >= 7.4 with DOM extension.
 ## Licensing
 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR